 Fig 1.11 Click on the RIP CD button to begin the actual ripping process

 Regardless of how you set up, or do not set up, the RIP options the following message requester will appear, once only, the first time you click on the RIP CD button.
 Read the message requester carefully and when you have decided which option you would prefer simply click on its radio (circle/dot) button to select it.
 Then put a tick next to I UNDERSTAND..... before clicking on the OK button.
 Basically, the two options are saying "Do you want to protect the music you rip or not?".
 If you do, select ADD COPY PROTECTION TO YOUR MUSIC otherwise select DO NOT ADD COPY PROTECTION TO YOUR MUSIC.

-Fig 1.12 - The RIP CD message requester - Select your option, tick I UNDERSTAND..... and then click on the OK button to continue.
+Fig 1.12 The RIP CD message requester: Select your option, tick I UNDERSTAND..... and then click on OK.

 After clicking on the RIP CD button, and taking care of the "First Time" RIP CD message requester (if need be), the audio tracks are then ripped.
 This means a copy of the audio tracks (cda files) on the cd are being copied into the Music Location folder specified in Fig 1.7 above (i.e. into the MUSIC/MP3 Files sub-folder) as mp3 audio files.
 Their file sizes will be smaller, but their quality will not be cd quality (natural hearing quality only), if you lowered the file format as stated in the above RIP Options examples.
 And when the ripping process has finished the cd should eject automatically, depending on how those RIP options are set up.